 - Chemically clean your filter media with a filter cleaner.

 - Empty any debris in the skimmer basket that may clog water flow.

-Tip: Replace the cartridge in your pool filter at least once each season for optimal performance.
+Tip: Replace the cartridge in your pool filter at least once each season for the best performance.

-If your filter is clean and working properly, the next step is to test the water and measure the chemical levels.
-Use a pool test kit to see if the water is poorly balanced.
-These kits are designed to evaluate the total chlorine, alkalinity, hardness and more, which help you determine the best cloudy pool water remedy.
+If your filter is clean and working properly, the next step is to measure the chemical levels of the water.
+Pool test kits are designed to evaluate the total chlorine in the pool, its alkalinity, the water hardness and more.
+The test results can help you determine how to clear cloudy pool water.

-Chlorine levels should stay between 1.0 – 3.0 parts per million (PPM).
+Chlorine levels should stay between 1 to 3 parts per million (ppm).
 Sunlight, rain and regular usage can deplete the amount of chlorine in your pool, leading to cloudy water.
-If your test strip kit shows the amount is less than 1.0 ppm, more chlorine is needed.
+If your test strip or test kit shows the amount is less than 1.0 ppm, more chlorine is needed.